-Due to all business activities, retail operations generated total net income from interest and fees in the amount of RSD 5,024.9 million in the first half of the year, which represents an increase of 4.6% (RSD 219.3 million) compared to the same period of the last year.
+Due to all undertaken business activities, the retail banking segment generated total net interest and fee income in the first nine months of 2019 in the amount of RSD 7,648.3 million, which is an increase of 4.4% (RSD 324.1 million) compared to the same period last year.

 5.2.
-Corporate banking
+Corporate Operations

-Market-key tendencies
+Market-main tendencies

-In 2019, the downward trend in RSD interest rates has continued, despite the stabilization of the National Bank of Serbia's reference interest rate and the decrease in interest rates on foreign currency loans.
-The fall in interest rates on euro-indexed loans was also influenced by a sharp fall in the country risk premium and a relaxation of the monetary policy of the European Central Bank.
+In 2019, the downward trend in RSD interest rates has continued, despite the stabilization of the National Bank of Serbia's benchmark interest rate and the reduction of interest rates on foreign currency indexed loans.
+The fall in interest rates on Euro-indexed loans was compounded by a sharp fall in the country's risk premium and a relaxation of the monetary policy of the European Central Bank.

-The banks' standards for newly approved corporate loans, which were eased in 2018, remained unchanged in 2019, primarily for small and medium-sized enterprises and, to a lesser extent, large enterprises.
-In terms of maturity and currency, the easing of standards is present in the short and long-term dinar lending to corporate clients, as well as the short-term lending to corporate clients in foreign currency.
-Banks also show greater willingness to take risks when lending to corporate clients (especially in the part of loan collateralisation).
+Banks' standards for newly approved corporate loans, which eased in 2018, remained unchanged in 2019, primarily for small and medium-sized enterprises and, to a lesser extent, large enterprises.
+In terms of maturity and currency, the easing of standards is present in the short and long-term RSD corporate lending, as well as the short-term FX corporate lending.
+Banks are also more willing to take risks in corporate lending segment (especially in the area of loan collateralization).

-At the level of the banking sector, the level of gross loans was lower than at the end of 2018 (total companies and public enterprises recorded a decrease of 0.6% or RSD 6.0 billion).5
+At the banking sector level, the level of net loans is higher than at the end of 2018 (total companies and public companies recorded a growth of 4%, or RSD 49.0 billion).